ZyneAA/REI/README.md

-The repo of the new interpreted language im working on. source.gg is the test file. '.gg' is the extension of the language.
+The repo of the new interpreted language i'm working on.
+All the test codes are in ./src/tests/code.
+The file extension, '.reix', which I called REI executable is the extension of the language.